melaniea360/rospy_crazyflie/README.md

 # Dependencies
 To use this project, you will need
-- Ubuntu (tested on 16.04)
+- Ubuntu 20.04
-- Python (tested on 2.7) Note: ROS 1 is designed for Python 2, not Python 3
+- Python 3
-- a ROS distribution (tested on Kinetic Kame)
+- ROS 1 Noetic
 - ROS dependencies for building packages
 - Bitcraze crazyflie-lib-python

 To install ROS and the dependences for building packages, please follow the [official instructions](http://wiki.ros.org/ROS/Installation).
+Install ROS Noetic

 It is also highly reccommended that you install the Bitcraze [Crazyflie Client GUI](https://github.com/bitcraze/crazyflie-clients-pthon).
 This GUI provides a means to debug Crazyflies, modify their link URI, and more.